TapasKumarDutta1/deep_neural_network_from_scratch_pneumonia_detection/README.md

 ## General Overview
 This repository contains a Python implementation of a Convolutional Neural Network (CNN) for classifying chest X-ray images into two categories: pneumonia-positive and pneumonia-negative.
 The network consists of multiple layers, including convolutional, max-pooling, and fully connected (dense) layers.
+Implemented entirely from scratch using numpy.

 ## Dataset
 The dataset used for training and evaluation consists of chest X-ray images collected from different sources.
 It is divided into two classes: pneumonia-positive and pneumonia-negative.